 To make matters worse, the USDA has not revised the Recommended Daily Allowance tables in 30 years, so there is no current research on what levels of vitamin and mineral intakes are appropriate for our bodies.

 When purchasing supplements, look for those which are made from whole, raw foods.
-These whole supplements closely approximate the food from which they come, and the vitamins and minerals are in “complex” form, including other compounds which assist with assimilation.
+These whole supplements closely approximate the food from which they come, and the vitamins and minerals are in “complex” form, including other compounds that assist with assimilation.

 Most commercial, synthetic vitamins are created as isolated nutrients.
 “Isolated” nutrients are synthetic isolate versions of a single element such as vitamin C or magnesium.
 If you get Vitamin C from an orange, you also get a host of other beneficial compounds.
 In other words, the vitamins in real food are not isolated.
 They work in conjunction with a complex of other related nutrients called “co-factors”.
-These co-factors might include bioflavonoids, enzymes, phytonutrients, trace element activators and essential fatty acids, among others.
+These co-factors might include bioflavonoids, enzymes, phytonutrients, trace element activators, and essential fatty acids, among others.

 Health supplements come in many different types.
 They may include:

 Not all health supplements provide the same vitamins and minerals in the same amounts.
-Sometimes you have take several in combination to get a full range of nutrients in the correct amounts.
-I take several different types, including two different multi-vitamins, cod liver oil, fish oil, magnesium, potassium, selenium and CoQ10.
+Sometimes you have taken several in combination to get a full range of nutrients in the correct amounts.
+I take several different types, including two different multi-vitamins, cod liver oil, fish oil, magnesium, potassium, selenium, and CoQ10.
 I created this handy Nutrient Tracker in Excel so I could be sure I wasn’t taking too much of any one element.
-It is in zipped format.
+It is in a zipped format.
 (Note: you must have Microsoft Excel loaded on your computer to be able to use the Excel tracker.
 If you don’t have Excel, download this manual one instead.)

-Resources for Further ReadingHealth supplementation is an important part of any healthy eating plan.
+Health supplementation is an important part of any healthy eating plan.
 For more information, check out the following resources: